greenboxal/doggohub/doc/administration/monitoring/performance/influxdb_configuration.md

 ### UDP

-GitLab writes data to InfluxDB via UDP and thus this must be enabled.
+DoggoHub writes data to InfluxDB via UDP and thus this must be enabled.
 Enabling UDP can be done using the following settings:

 ```
 [[udp]]
   enabled = true
   bind-address = ":8089"
-  database = "gitlab"
+  database = "doggohub"
   batch-size = 1000
   batch-pending = 5
   batch-timeout = "1s"